Wedding Related Questions

 - "Do you offer less than 6 hours or more than 10 hours?"

 Yes, I do.
 While I do offer less than 6 hours, most brides realize the time constraints are too much and end up choosing one of these packages.
-Availability is limited.
+Availability of shorter ceremonies is limited to weekdays or off-season weddings.
 These are custom quotes, so you would need to contact me for a quote.
 Needing a longer day?
 I go to an hourly rate past 10 hours .

 - “Do I own my pictures when I receive the digital files?”